 SECOND SHORT DRESS

 As more brides turn to casual, party-inspired weddings, we can definitely see why this second-dress trend has become increasingly popular over the past year.
 As the weather warms up, we can expect to see more brides changing from their beautiful ceremony dresses into something more fun and relaxed such as this gorgeous high-low style gown.
 The high-low style has been around for years and has crossed into the eveningwear and bridal market for the past few seasons.
-More popular than ever before, we can expect to see a lot more brides and mother of the bride/groom considering this unique gown length, over a complete straight cut.
+More popular than ever before, we can expect to see a lot more brides and mother of the bride/groom considering this unique gown length, over a completely straight cut.
 For brides wanting to dance the night away without the hassle of a long train and heavy wedding gown, then look no further than this gorgeous short-second dress.
 To complement your ceremony dress, consider adding a touch of the same lace onto the bodice of your second gown or even scatter the lace sparsely over your shoulders for a romantic and feminine touch.
 Remember that when you opt for a second dress it’s best to avoid overly tight and restrictive styles as you want to be comfortable.

 Designer: Nurit Hen Couture